 For these reasons, the decision is individual, and recommendations often cannot be generalized to all women, even those with similar risk.

 A screening history is part of the evaluation.
-The history is summarized as a pedigree (see Symbols for constructing a family pedigree.).
+The history is summarized as a pedigree (Fig. 1: Symbols for constructing a family pedigree.).
 Information should include the health status and presence of genetic disorders or carrier status of both parents, of 1st-degree relatives (parents, siblings, offspring), and of 2nd-degree relatives (aunts, uncles, grandparents), as well as ethnic and racial background and consanguineous matings.
 Outcomes of previous pregnancies are noted.
 If genetic disorders are suspected, relevant medical records must be reviewed.

 Genetic screening tests are best done before conception.
-Traditionally, tests are offered to parents at risk of being asymptomatic carriers for certain common mendelian disorders (see Genetic Screening for Some Ethnic Groups).
-Diagnostic tests for specific abnormalities are offered to parents when appropriate (see Indications for Fetal Genetic Diagnostic Tests).
+Traditionally, tests are offered to parents at risk of being asymptomatic carriers for certain common mendelian disorders (see Table 1: Genetic Screening for Some Ethnic Groups).
+Diagnostic tests for specific abnormalities are offered to parents when appropriate (see Table 2: Indications for Fetal Genetic Diagnostic Tests).
 Because parent ethnicity is more complex and less well-defined than previously thought and because prenatal genetic testing is becoming much less expensive and quicker, some clinicians are starting to screen all potential (and expectant) parents, regardless of ethnicity (called universal carrier screening).
 Consensus on which disorders should be tested for does not yet exist.
 Increasing the amount of testing and evaluation is expected to increase the complexity of pre-test counseling.